JetBrains/kotlin-web-site/docs/topics/native/native-command-line-compiler.md

 The value of `-o` option specifies the name of the output file, so this call should generate a `hello.kexe` (Linux and macOS) or `hello.exe` (Windows) binary file.
-For the full list of available compiler options, see the [compiler options reference](compiler-reference.md).
+For the full list of available options, see [Kotlin compiler options](compiler-reference.md).

-While compilation from the console seems to be easy and clear, it does not scale well for larger projects with hundreds of files and libraries.
+While compilation from the console seems to be easy and clear, it doesn't scale well for larger projects with hundreds of files and libraries.
 For real-world projects, it is recommended to use a [build system](native-gradle.md) and [IDE](native-get-started.md).